marshular/url_commands/README.md

 # url_commands
-A simple script that makes commands that opens URLs.
+A simple script that makes commands that open URLs.